anthonylefranc/mid_project/readme.md

 ## Technologies Used
 Tools and technologies employed include Python, Pandas, and other data analysis libraries, along with Tableau for data visualization.

-## How to Run the Project
-Instructions for replicating the analysis or exploring the data.

 ## Contributors
 - [Anthony LE FRANC](https://fr.linkedin.com/in/anthony-le-franc)